BigPolarBear1/factorization_v3/README.md

 Update: Something spooked our dog at 3am.
 Maybe just the weather.
 I too am spooked now.
 However, I must sleep bc tomorrow is an important day.

+Update: Shit day.
+I hate this place.
+Some god awful smells coming from the neighbours or some shit.
+Gonna tape all the cracks in my walls.
+Literally keeping me up at night and even waking me up out of my sleep.
+Just so much noise here and annoying smells.
+Cant live like this anymore.
+Just need one good day to finish my work... really need these fucking weird smells gone though.. literally cant think.